Resources/Guides/Compliance

 Pre-Consent Tag Fires: The critical section.
 Lists every tag that fired before the user made a consent decision.
 These are potential violations.
 Each entry shows: tag name, page URL, number of pre-consent fires in the last 24 hours, and the consent category the tag belongs to (analytics, advertising, functional).
 A tag appearing here means your CMP is not blocking it correctly.

 Per-Region Consent Rates: A table showing consent grant rates by region.
 Columns: region, sessions, consent rate, opt-out rate.
-This data helps you understand regional patterns and verify that your CMP respects regional requirements (GDPR for EU, CCPA for California, DPDP for India).
+This data helps you understand regional patterns and verify that your CMP respects regional requirements.

 1. CMP Load